Continuance of Laws Act 1694

 The Continuance of Laws Act 1694 (6 & 7 Will. & Mar. c.
 14) was an act of the Parliament of England that continued and made perpetual various older acts.

 Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Many acts of parliament, however, contained time-limited sunset clauses, requiring legislation to revive enactments that had expired or to continue enactments that would otherwise expire.

 Passage

 Following the expiry of the Licensing of the Press Act 1662 (14 Cha.
 2. c.
-33) in 1694, a committee was appointed on 30 November 1964 to inspect laws "lately expired and expiring which are fit to be revived and continued".
+33) (Note: This is the citation in The Statutes of the Realm) in 1694, a committee was appointed on 30 November 1964 to inspect laws "lately expired and expiring which are fit to be revived and continued".
 The committee was enlarged on 3 January 1695.

 The committee reported on 9 January 1695, resolving: